Ute people: Modern life

 All Ute reservations are involved in oil and gas leases and are members of the Council of Energy Resource Tribes.
 The Southern Ute Tribe is financially successful, having a casino for revenue generation.
 The Ute Mountain Ute Tribe generates revenues through gas and oil, mineral sales, casinos, stock raising, and a pottery industry.
 The tribes make some money on tourism and timber sales.
 Artistic endeavors include basketry and beadwork.
 The annual household income is well below that of their non-Native neighbors.
 Unemployment is high on the reservation, in large part due to discrimination, and half of the tribal members work for the government of the United States or the tribe.

 The Ute language is still spoken on the reservation.
 Housing is generally adequate and modern.
-There are annual performance of the Bear and Sun dances.
+There are annual performances of the Bear and Sun dances.
 All tribes have scholarship programs for college educations.
 Alcoholism is a significant problem at Ute Mountain, affecting nearly 80% of the population.
 The age expectancy there was 40 years of age as of 2000.